-If your FAFSA is selected for verification, and you did not use the IRS Data Retrieval option or you changed the IRS data, you will be required to request a tax return transcript from IRS and submit it to the Office of Student Financial Assistance.
-Personal copies of tax returns can no longer be accepted.
+If your FAFSA is selected for verification, and you did not use the IRS Data Retrieval option or you changed the IRS data, you may be required to request a tax return transcript from IRS and submit it to the Office of Student Financial Assistance.

 There are two ways to request your Tax Return Transcript: online, or by mail.

 Please make sure you request a Tax Return Transcript.